Irregular imperative ("sei, hab, nimm")

 haben (to have)Hab Geduld!
 (Be patient!)Haben Sie Geduld!
 (Be patient!)

 nehmen (to take)Nimm Platz!
-(Have a seat!)Nehmen Sie Platz!
-(Have a seat!)
+(Take a seat!)Nehmen Sie Platz!
+(Take a seat!)

 lesen (to read)Lies den Text!
 (Read the text!)Lesen Sie den Text!
 (Read the text!)